 This course is the capstone for the Nursing Program.
 Students explore the transition from student to graduate nurse.
-Preparation for the National Council Licensure Examination-RN (NCLEX-RN) licensing exam and individual assessment of learning progress is emphasized along with exploration of contemporary healthcare issues applicable to the role of the professional nurse.
-Prerequisites: NUR 1001, NUR 1010, NUR 1015, NUR 2020, NUR 2050
+Preparation for the National Council Licensure Examination-RN (NCLEX-RN) licensing exam and individual assessment of learning progress is emphasized along with the completion of a Capstone project which explores contemporary healthcare issues applicable to the role and practice of the registered professional nurse.
+Prerequisite(s): NUR 1001, NUR 1010, NUR 1015, NUR 2020, NUR 2050.